corda/corda/docs/source/permissioning.rst

   * Each node serves as its own CA in issuing the child certificates that it uses to sign its identity keys and TLS certificates

-* The **legal identity** CAs
+* The **legal identity CAs**

-   * Node's legal identity apart from signing transactions can also issue certificates for confidential legal identities
+   * Node's well-known legal identity, apart from signing transactions, can also issue certificates for confidential legal identities

 The following constraints are also imposed: